sofiangrh/AmbSTEEL-blue/README.md

 Copy the destination forlder to ~/.themes

 # Note
-> The license of the original author.
+> The license to the original author.